 Some people are unable to use physical controllers such as buttons and joysticks but are still able to make intentional hand movements.
 HandShake uses a pair of BBC micro:bits to enable triggers to be sent to switchable communication software to enable speech to be composed.
 A trigger is sent to the communications device when the user moves a hand above an adjustable threshold of acceleration.

-The goal of this project is to enable unique gesture recognition for people with limited control of their motion.
+This project was presented at the 2018 Communication Matters conference and will appear in their journal sometime in 2019.
 Almost all gesture recognition software focuses on the user replicating a predefined gesture, such as a swipe or sign-language.
 This is not practical for the students that I work with at Beaumont College who have cerebral palsy (CP).
-We intend to recognise whatever motion a student can comfortably make and then use this to trigger a control.
-This control will allow the student to interact with his or her communication software to create speech or interact with environmental controls.

-The latest HandShake hardware is based on the BBC Micro:bit.
-One Micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When the student moves their wrist, the motion is detected by the Micro:bit on the wrist.
-This uses the built in radio to signal the Micro:bit connected to the laptop.
+The latest HandShake system uses the BBC micro:bit.
+One micro:bit is worn on the wrist and a second micro:bit is connected to a laptop or communications device.
+When a wrist movement is made, the micro:bit on the wrist uses its radio to signal the micro:bit connected to the laptop.
 The micro:bit connected to the laptop then triggers an event on the laptop through the USB cable connecting the micro:bit with the laptop.
-The trigger sent from the micro:bit can also be used as switch to control communications software, such as Sensory Software’s Grid software.
+The trigger sent from the micro:bit can also be used as switch to control communications software, such as Smartbox’s Grid software.
 Thanks to Sensory Software for giving me a licence for this software to allow me to test the hardware with it.

 For initial testing, we asked two of the students at Beaumont to operate a light through gesture.
 Please see the video below.

 The rest of this article talks of earlier versions of hardware that I implemented using home-made circuits before the BBC micro:bit was widely available.

 Testing with XBee based hardware